SytHamMer/QuizzGame/README.md

 # QuizzGame

+## The goal of this project is to create a quizz app in Python.

+In this app we will have to kind of user:
+ - Admin : who can create quizz
+ - User : Answer the quizz
+Some features are mandatory :
+ - Be able to log up and log in
+ - Save of results
+ - Show good answers and score

 ## Making changes and creating a PR

 If you are new to this sort of thing, check out this [free video course](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) by Kent C. Dodds about how to contribute to an open source project.
 It walks you through the basics of using git and GitHub to contribute to an open source project.